platformatic/platformatic/docs/guides/movie-quotes-app-tutorial.md

 - [npm](https://docs.npmjs.com/cli/) v7 or later
 - A code editor, for example [Visual Studio Code](https://code.visualstudio.com/)

-You'll also need to have some experience with JavaScript, and be comfortable with running commands in a terminal.
+You'll also need to have some experience with JavaScript, and be comfortable running commands in a terminal.

 ## Build the backend